Pece17/LinuxServerManagement/README.md

 CREATE DATABASE oppilaswp CHARACTER SET utf8;

 GRANT ALL ON oppilaswp.* TO oppilaswp@localhost IDENTIFIED BY ‘hF4.(AwseqPHL(hhp’;

+# Configuring SSH key-based authentication on Ubuntu (Work in progress)

+Navigate to address https://www.digitalocean.com/community/tutorials/how-to-configure-ssh-key-based-authentication-on-a-freebsd-server to view the instructions for configuring SSH key-based authentication on ```ubuntussh```

 # Installing Docker on Buster